Earth, Wind & Fire: I Am

 During June 1979, EWF issued their ninth studio album, I Am.
 The LP rose to No. 1 on the Billboard Top Soul Albums chart and No. 3 on the Billboard 200 chart.
 I Am was certified US double platinum.

-Connie Johnson of the Los Angeles Times proclaimed that the album was "freshly innovative for EWF."
-Eric Sieger of The Baltimore Sun described I Am as being "faultlessly produced."
+Eric Sieger of The Baltimore Sun called I Am "faultlessly produced...The album features a horn and string section, synthesizers, congas, and kalimbas and the material ranges from straight boogie to soulful ballads."
+James Johnson of the Evening Standard hailed the album saying, "On I Am..the band's flashy staccato rhythms, their smooth melodies and precise production adds up to another majestic album".

 "Boogie Wonderland", featuring the Emotions, got to No. 2 on the Billboard Hot Soul Songs chart and No. 6 on the Billboard Hot 100.
 The song was also Grammy nominated in the categories of Best Disco Recording and Best R&B Instrumental Performance.

 "After the Love Has Gone" reached No. 2 on both the Billboard Hot 100 and Hot Soul Songs charts.
 The song made No. 3 on both the Billboard Adult Contemporary Songs and UK Pop Singles charts.
 The ballad was Grammy-nominated in the category of Record of the Year.
 "After the Love Has Gone" won a Grammy for the Best R&B Vocal Performance by a Duo or Group.

 Faces

-During October 1980, EWF issued a double album titled Faces.
-This LP was in the emerging post-disco style and was partly recorded on the Caribbean island of Montserrat.
+During October 1980, EWF released a double album entitled Faces.
+Faces was rooted in the emerging post-disco style and partly recorded on the Caribbean island of Montserrat.
 The album rose to No. 2 on the Billboard Top Soul Albums chart and No. 10 on both the Billboard 200 and UK Albums charts.
 Faces was certified US gold.

 In a 2007 interview, when asked which EWF album was his favorite, Maurice White replied: "Probably Faces because we were really in tune...and it gave us the opportunity to explore new areas."
-Soon after its release, rhythm guitarist Al McKay left the band.
+Soon after its release, longtime rhythm guitarist Al McKay left the band.

-Dennis Hunt of the Los Angeles Times declared "Faces is the R&B album of the year."
+Dennis Hunt of the Los Angeles Times declared Faces is the R&B album of the year...Faces is expertly written, produced and performed and is considerably better than any of this year's hardcore R&B albums.
+Just about every song on Faces, which is nearly all upbeat, is high quality.
+Its danceability rating is as high as any you'll find on an album in this post-disco era.
 Chuck Pratt of the Chicago Sun Times exclaimed "this fine funk soul group puts its best face forward on this ambitious and generous double pocket set of intricately produced, high gloss funk."

 A song off the LP titled "Let Me Talk" reached No. 8 on the Billboard R&B Singles chart and No. 29 on the UK Singles Chart.
 Another single called "You" got to No. 10 on the Billboard Hot R&B Singles chart and No. 30 on the Billboard Adult Contemporary Songs chart.
-"And Love Goes On" rose to No. 15 on the Billboard R&B Singles chart.
+"And Love Goes On" also rose to No. 15 on the Billboard R&B Singles chart.